Rules &

 Whenever the ball strikes a player in the head, play is stopped.
 The proper restart depends upon whether the player deliberately played the ball with his or her head.
 If deliberate, the proper restart is an indirect free kick to the opposing team.
 If this occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the end line at the point nearest to where the infringement occurred.
 If the play by the head is deemed inadvertent, then the proper restart is a dropped ball.

-In divisions where teams of different age groups are combined such as a U11/U12 division, the standard rules of play for the older teams are normally applied in the division.
-Younger players and teams are considered to be playing up to the age group of the older team and the default age group rules are those of the oldest player.
-As with half lengths and some other rules, the VCSL will evaluate division compositions on an individual basis to determine if an exception to the standard age group default rules should be made.
+All VCSL divisions are assigned an official age group.
+Some divisions may feature teams from both the U11 and U12 age group.
+The official age group of the division determines the rules that matches are played under in that division.
+The VCSL will evaluate division compositions on an individual basis to determine if an exception to the standard age group default rules should be made.
 The average age of the teams in the division will be considered and in cases where the predominance of players and teams in a division are of the younger (U11) age group, the no heading rules may be applied for that division.

 All divisions will play by the same rules within their division.
 If a division is playing with no heading rules, those rules apply to all games including any potential U12 v U12 games that may occur within a division.
 The same is true for divisions that allow for heading but feature some younger teams playing up.
 Rules are made by division and special rules will not be applied for individual teams that are in a division or for individual players that may be playing up on an older team.
 Referees are to apply the rules of each division consistently across all participants.